Budget Salary and Benefit Costs

 - For calendar, the default value for Months is the length of the period

 - For academic/summer, the default values are 75% and 25% of the length of the period, respectively.
-The fields are editable, so you can adjust these assumed values, if needed.
+The fields are editable, so you can reduce these assumed values, if needed.
+You cannot exceed the default percent.

 Percent Effort or Academic/Summer Percent Effort